Why Do I Get So Angry Before My Period? Understanding Your Symptoms

 • Gastrointestinal issues

-Not everyone who menstruates may experience all these symptoms, and it is not an exhaustive list.
-Tracking your symptoms might help you understand which are associated with your cycle.
+Note that not everyone who menstruates may experience all these symptoms, and these are not exhaustive lists.
+Tracking your symptoms might help you understand which ones are associated with your cycle.

 Signs of premenstrual dysphoric disorder (PMDD)

-If you’re experiencing severe PMS symptoms, you might be experiencing a more serious condition called premenstrual dysphoric disorder (PMDD).
+If you’re experiencing severe PMS symptoms that are disrupting your life, you might be experiencing a more serious condition called premenstrual dysphoric disorder (PMDD).
 Recognized in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), PMDD is a severe form of PMS and a depressive disorder that results in physical and emotional symptoms.

 PMDD can affect many aspects of daily life before and during your period, from relationships to school and work.
-Many people describe PMDD symptoms as debilitating, and many people take breaks from some regions of life to focus on treating these symptoms.
+Many people describe PMDD symptoms as debilitating, and many people step back from certain responsibilities to focus on treating these symptoms.

 A few of the physical symptoms of premenstrual dysphoric disorder (PMDD) include: